 There is another disadvantage to taking antihistamines as a sleep aid.
 You can quickly build up a tolerance to them.
 This means the longer you take it, the less likely it will make you sleepy.2

 Melatonin can be helpful for jet lag or trouble falling asleep with short-term use.
 Side effects include headaches and daytime sleepiness.
 Valerian is not recommended for people with liver issues.2,3

 These are not all the possible side effects of over-the-counter sleep aids.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with over-the-counter sleep aids.
+Talk to your doctor about what to expect when taking over-the-counter sleep aids.
+You also should call your doctor if you have any changes that concern you when taking over-the-counter sleep aids.

 What to know about OTC sleep aids?

 In general, the benefits of sleeping pills are limited for most people.
 Only one-third of people in the Consumer Reports survey reported good sleep on the nights they took sleeping aids.1